faithvoid/script.cortanacompanion/README.md

 ## TODO:
 - Clean up code further
+- Generate systemctl startup file for Pi to launch the script on boot.
 - [Integrate multi-page support like in my other script, PiHOLED.](https://github.com/faithvoid/PiHOLED)
 - [Integrate with Cortana Wireless to also function as a network adapter for the original Xbox.](https://github.com/faithvoid/script.cortanawireless)